Online activity prediction via generalized Indian buffet process models: Simulation studies

-Additionally, we show in \Cref{fig:synthetic_accuracy_sums} in Appendix \ref{app:plots} that the total sum predictor $\hat{T}_{\pilotdays}^{(\followupdays)}$ achieves great accuracy in predicting the total sum via a survival plot.
-While beyond the scope of the present paper, total re-trigger rates can be leveraged in forming better estimates of long-term treatment effects and to better predict the duration needed for an experiment to deliver significant results \citep{richardson22a,wan2023experimentation}.
-To this end, we define a notion of accuracy for the prediction of the total retrigger rates $\hat{T}_{\pilotdays}^{(\followupdays)}$:
+Moreover, in addition to providing estimates for $U_{D_0}^{(D_1)}$, the $\nbmodel$ can be leveraged to form predictions for the total number of triggers ${T}_{\pilotdays}^{(\followupdays)}$.
+We show in \Cref{fig:synthetic_accuracy_sums} in Appendix \ref{app:plots} that the total sum predictor $\hat{T}_{\pilotdays}^{(\followupdays)}$ achieves great accuracy in predicting the total sum via a survival plot.
+While beyond the scope of the present paper, total re-trigger counts can be leveraged in forming better estimates of long-term treatment effects and to better predict the duration needed for an experiment to deliver significant results \citep{richardson22a,wan2023experimentation}.
+To this end, we define a notion of accuracy for the prediction of the total re-trigger counts $\hat{T}_{\pilotdays}^{(\followupdays)}$: